coenfuse/Joker/docs/Readme.txt

 1. bimdl: Used to distinguish modules of Bi core functions in the front end.
 2. bivfx: Used to distinguish graphical functions that are used for ONLY cosmetic purposes.
 3. bisys: Used to distinguish between system function and classes of Bi.
+4. bapi: Used to categorise the APIs.
+Nested namespace.

 Classes:
-1. Name: Refer to include/bisystem.h for more information
+1. Name: Refer to src/sys/frontObjects.h for more information
-2. Phone: Refer to include/bisystem.h for more information
+2. Phone: Refer to src/sys/frontObjects.h for more information
-3. Address: Refer to include/bisystem.h for more information
+3. Address: Refer to src/sys/frontObjects.h for more information
-4. Email: Refer to include/bisystem.h for more information
+4. Email: Refer to src/sys/frontObjects.h for more information
-5. JSON: Refer to include/bisystem.h for more information
+5. JSON: Refer to include/JSON.h for more information

+Include:
+1. bapi.h
+2. JSON.h

 Headers:
-1. bapi.h
+1. bidb.h
-2. bidata.h
+2. bidio.h
-3. bisystem.h
+3. access.h
-4. dio.h
+4. dash.h
 5. graphics.h
-6. JSON.h
+6. modules.h
-7. modules.h
+7. frontObj.h

 Source: